 1. Good morning, Lord!
 Thank you so much for…

 Gratitude is the best way to start my day.
 I’m not a morning person, and I don’t always wake up in a good mood.
-But choosing to be grateful first thing in the morning can change the whole course of a day.
+But choosing to be grateful first thing in the morning can change the whole day.

-Gratitude affects your mood and perspective throughout the day, but most importantly, it affects your heart.
-When I’m in a bad mood and don’t feel like thanking anyone for anything, I still write the words, “Good morning, Lord!
+Gratitude affects your mood and perspective throughout the day.
+But most importantly, it affects your heart.
+When I’m in a bad mood and don’t feel like thanking anyone for anything, I still write, “Good morning, Lord!
 Thank you so much for…” I always come up with something, whether it’s basic, like having a roof over my head, or huge, like an upcoming wedding.

 2. I’m really struggling with…

-It’s a good thing to admit when you’re struggling with something.
-Journaling your prayers is all about being authentic, not trying to pretend like you have it all together.
-Pour out your heart, your fears and your burdens.
-The Lord can handle them.
+It’s good to admit when you’re struggling.
+Journaling your prayers is about being authentic, not trying to pretend like you have it all together.
+Pour out your heart, fears, and burdens.
+The Lord can handle them!

-Use words (my preference) or even draw if you feel that can express your heart more clearly.
+Use words (my preference).
+Or even draw if that can express your heart more clearly.

-Maybe you’re struggling with a difficult relationship, or maybe you’re struggling to even journal that morning.
+Maybe you’re struggling with a difficult relationship.
+Or maybe you’re struggling to even journal that morning.
 It’s okay to admit it.
-It’s okay to be real, to be you.
+And it’s okay to be real, to be you.

 3. A Bible verse I want to dwell on today is…

-I rarely complete a journal entry without involving some sort of Scripture.
-If we’re left simply to our own thoughts and feelings, we could go completely haywire.
+I rarely complete a journal entry without involving Scripture.
+If we’re left to our own thoughts and feelings, we could go haywire.
 The hypothetical futures we create could be all over the place, full of fear and uncertainties.

 But God’s Word is like a breath of fresh air when we’re drowning in worry.
 The Bible keeps our haywire humanity rooted in the Truth.

 The YouVersion Bible app has a verse of the day.
 Maybe a verse sticks out to you in a Bible-reading plan you’re following.
-Or maybe you just search “Bible verses on comfort” to help you handle a tough situation you’re going through right now.
+Or maybe you search “Bible verses on comfort” to help you handle a tough situation you’re going through.

 Writing God’s Word is powerful.
 It helps you remember the words more clearly, understand them more deeply, and recall them more easily.